garyriverson/perch-admin-theme/readme.md

-# Perch Minimalist Admin Theme
+# Perch CMS Minimalist Admin Theme

 An admin theme for Perch CMS and Perch Runway that improves the editing experience for clients.
 It adds contrast, a bit more visual hierarchy, and a more modern feel to the admin UI.